dexilion-team/lastest/README.md

 npm install -g @github/copilot-cli gh auth login  # or use: copilot (then /login)

-# Then use lastest
+# Then use lasTest
-lastest init --ai copilot-subscription
+lasTest init --ai copilot-subscription
 ```

 ## 📊 Output